Cardiovascular Disease in Africa

 To be comprehensive, a cardiovascular disease prevention and control program must integrate policies designed to foster a societal environment in which people are encouraged to make and maintain healthy living choices, and provide health services focused on early detection and cost-effective strategies (Hunter, D. & Reddy, K., 2013).

-Data gathered over the last 5 years by the Kenya Heart and Sole team indicate that one common CV risk factor, unhealthy eating habits including low consumption of fruits and vegetables and the use of solid, saturated fat for cooking, are common in Kenya, while other CV risk factors including sedentary lifestyle, smoking, and excessive consumption of soda and processed foods were not observed.
+Data gathered over the last five years by the Kenya Heart and Sole team indicate that one common CV risk factor, unhealthy eating habits including low consumption of fruits and vegetables and the use of solid, saturated fat for cooking, are common in Kenya, while other CV risk factors including sedentary lifestyle, smoking, and excessive consumption of soda and processed foods were not observed.
 This seems to suggest that standard risk factors for CVD/diabetes in the western world –– do not entirely explain the CV risk factor profile in Kenya.
 Despite that, the individuals that we screened had a greater than average rate of CV/Metabolic conditions including hypertension, diabetes and obesity and consistently exhibited a high clustering of CV/metabolic risk factors.
 Clinicians need to work within the communities themselves to develop effective, culturally-relevant programs to combat the rise of cardiovascular disease in Sub-Saharan Africa.

 More research must be done to understand what leads to these chronic conditions in Sub-Saharan Africa and to tailor interventions that are culturally relevant.
 (KHAS Abstracts are posted in the link to the left)